raberin/freeCodeCamp/guide/english/bootstrap/navigation-bar/index.md

 ```

 #### Collapsing the navbar
 On a small screen (such as a phone or tablet) the navbar is going to take up too much space.
-Luckily the option to collase the navbar exists.
+Luckily the option to collapse the navbar exists.
 You can accomplish this using the following example.
 ```html
 <nav class="navbar navbar-default">
   <div class="container-fluid">